Joostvanderlaan/material-design-lite-performance/README.md

 Create a file called *share.html* in *layouts/partials/* to override the configuration for the share button.

 This is the default configuration.
-This button uses a plugin called *carrot* to share to different networks.  recommend keeping the `ui` part as is and only modifying the `networks` part.
+This button uses a plugin called *carrot* to share to different networks.
+I recommend keeping the `ui` part as is and only modifying the `networks` part.
 Check [this link](https://github.com/carrot/share-button/wiki/Configuration-Options) for detailed instructions.

 	<script>
 		// See https://github.com/carrot/share-button/wiki/Configuration-Options